Kyrgyzstan president 'ready to resign' amid protest 'chaos' | DW | 09.10.2020

 Kyrgyzstan's president, Sooronbay Jeenbekov, said Friday he was ready to resign once a new Cabinet was appointed.
-The Central Asian country has been in a state of unrest since opposition supporters seized government buildings on Tuesday following weekend parliamentary elections that were later annulled.
+The Central Asian country has been in a state of unrest since opposition supporters seized government buildings on Tuesday following Sunday's parliamentary elections, which were later annulled.

 In the ensuing protests, at least one person has died and hundreds have been injured.